seidelj/mht-source/README.md

 Source code for procedure detailed in List, Shaikh, Xu 2015.

+The software is made available as is, and no warranty - about the software, its performance or its conformity to any specification - is given or implied.

 This repository is intended for those who wish the modify the procedure.
 The command for general use can be found [here](https://www.github.com/seidelj/mht).

 ####To compile mata functions